matrix-org/synapse/README.rst

 servers.
 Identity Servers are just for mapping 3rd party IDs to matrix IDs.**

 This process is very security-sensitive, as there is an obvious risk of spam if it is too easy to sign up for Matrix accounts or harvest 3PID data.
-In the longer the term, we hope to create a decentralised system to manage it (`matrix-doc #712
+In the long-term, we hope to create a decentralised system to manage it (`matrix-doc #712
 <https://github.com/matrix-org/matrix-doc/issues/712>`_), but in the meantime,
 the role of managing trusted identity in the Matrix ecosystem is farmed out to a cluster of known trusted ecosystem partners, who run 'Matrix Identity